grampelberg/kty/docs/architecture.md

 # Architecture

-Kuberift is a standalone SSH server which provides much of the standard SSH functionality as if a Kubernetes cluster was a single host.
+kty is a standalone SSH server which provides much of the standard SSH functionality as if a Kubernetes cluster was a single host.
 This allows for `ssh me@my-cluster` to provide a shell in a running pod, tunneling between resources without a VPN and copying files from the cluster.
 By leveraging OpenID